Empowering Homeschool Families with Nature-Based Learning and Community

 A full set of clothes (can be left at camp in a labeled zip-lock bag)

-A: Yes!
 At DVLC, we intentionally use mixed-age groups.
 Research shows that learning and playing alongside children of different ages encourages growth in social skills, empathy, leadership, and collaboration.
-At times, we may separate into “lower elementary” and “upper elementary” groups for certain activities, but most of the day will be spent all together as one group.
+Beginning in the Spring Semester, we will separate into “lower elementary” and “upper elementary” groups for certain activities, and some of the day will be spent all together as one large group.

-A: (Spoiler alert: Yes.
+(Spoiler alert: Yes.
 In the best way!)
 We believe the best kind of learning often involves mud, leaves, paint, and a healthy dose of outdoor play.
-Your child will come home with full hearts, tired legs, and probably dirt on their clothes—and we think that’s a win.
+Your child will come home with full hearts, tired legs, and probably dirt on their clothes- and we think that’s a win.

 A $100 non-refundable deposit is due at the time of registration to hold your child’s spot in the program.